henrygd/beszel/readme.md

 PORT=45876 KEY="{PASTE_YOUR_KEY}" ./beszel-agent
 ```

-#### Running as a system service (Linux)

-See [supplemental/systemd](/supplemental/systemd) for instructions on running in the background using systemd.

-In the future there will be a one line command for installing the binary and setting up the service.

 #### Updating

 Use `./beszel update` and `./beszel-agent update` to update to the latest version.

-If using systemd, run `sudo systemctl restart beszel` and `sudo systemctl restart beszel-agent` to restart the services.

 ## Environment Variables